AYaelLopez/Mexico250210/week1-review.md

     - Specify types as parameters
     - Allows us to avoid type-safety issues (ClassCastException)
     - Enforces type checking for methods
-    - Commonly used with collections to specify type stored in a collection
+    - Commonly used with collections to specify t
+    - ype stored in a collection

 # Memory Managemnet
 - Call Stack